StevenAraki/StevenAraki.github.io/_pages/experience.md

                     <div class="previous-role">
                     <h3>Previous Role: Test Technician II</h3>
                     <p>December 2024 – April 2025</p>
-                    <p>Initially brought on as a Test Technician II, I performed valve and fluid systems testing using GN₂, LN₂, and helium in support of BE-4, BE-3, and BE-7 engines.
+                    <p>Initially brought on as a Test Technician II, I performed valve and fluid systems testing using GN₂, LN₂, and helium in support of New Glenn Components, BE-4, BE-3, and BE-7 engines.
 I gained experience in ISO 7 cleanroom procedures, sensor configuration, and DAQ systems, and read P&IDs to set up test plans.
+Also qualified as a Subject Matter Expert (SME) in Hydraulic Pump Units for testing components in the Controlled Work Area (CWA).
 My contributions to test cadence and mentorship helped earn my promotion to Lead.</p>
                     </div>
             </div>
         </div>